Best Vacation Spots for Kids with Disabilities

 1-800-DOLLYWOOD

 Located in the heart of Tennessee’s Smoky Mountains, Dollywood is a bustling resort destination located within a tranquil natural environment, with lots of trees and creeks that run through the parks.
 Both the Dollywood Theme Park and the Splash Country water park have “Calming Corners” for those who need sensory breaks, and Companion Care and Adult Changing Restrooms are provided.
-Families can plan their visit with the help of Dollywood’s Accessibility Guide.
+Families can plan their visit with the help of Dollywood’s comprehensive Accessibility Guide.

 Carlsbad, CA; Winter Haven, FL; and Goshen, NY